amethystaurora-robo/plasim_bash_scripts/README.md

 4. launch most

 You then see a GUI, which will allow you to select several options of your run.
 When running on the HPC, you must untick run with GUI, since it's not supported.
+When launching PLASIM, you can instead run it with a bash script.